New Brunn--Minkowski and functional inequalities via convexity of entropy: Applications to functional inequalities

-where $f = \frac{\d \mu}{\d \nu}$. \end{definition} HWI inequalities, originally introduced by Otto and Villani \cite{OttoVillani00}, relate the three quantities that its initials correspond to.
+where $f = \frac{\d \mu}{\d \gamma}$. \end{definition} As discussed in the Introduction, HWI inequalities relate the three quantities that its initials correspond to.
 The main idea is to do calculus on the relative entropy $D(\mu_{t} \Vert \gamma)$ along the displacement interpolation between $\mu$ and $\gamma$, using the convexity properties of relative entropy.
 This accounts for the ``H'' and the ``W''.
 The Fisher information $I(\mu \Vert \gamma)$ appears because it plays the role of the squared norm of the gradient of $D(\cdot \Vert \gamma)$ under the previously mentioned Riemannian-like structure on $\wasser(\R^n)$.
 This makes the Fisher information a natural candidate to bound the derivative of relative entropy along any given (unit) tangent.
-To the interested reader who is unfamiliar with the idea outlined in this paragraph, we recommend the clear heuristic treatment of the $(K,\infty)$-case in \cite[Section 3]{OttoVillani00}. logarithmic Sobolev and Talagrand inequalities (which relate $H,I$, and $W,I$, respectively) follow from a suitable HWI inequality.
+To the interested reader who is unfamiliar with the idea outlined in this paragraph, we recommend the clear heuristic treatment of the $(K,\infty)$-case in \cite[Section 3]{OttoVillani00}.
+Logarithmic Sobolev and Talagrand inequalities (which relate $H,I$, and $W,I$, respectively) follow from a suitable HWI inequality.

 We follow the footsteps of \cite[Section 3.4]{ErbarKuwadaSturm15} where the authors derive $(\kappa, n)$-versions of these inequalities from $(\kappa,n)$-convexity of relative entropy in a very general setup.
 While a global $(\kappa,n)$-convexity condition is assumed in \cite{ErbarKuwadaSturm15}, it is easily seen from the proofs that the requirement is only on the interpolations connecting a measure $\mu$ (for which the inequalities are to be proven) to the reference measure ($\gamma$ in our case).
 Therefore, for completeness, we will only sketch the main steps in \cite{ErbarKuwadaSturm15} adapted to our setup.
 The reader is referred to \cite{ErbarKuwadaSturm15} for more details.